dynamsoft-docs/capture-vision-docs-mobile/programming/ios/release-notes/core.md

   - `DSTextRemovedBinaryImageUnit`
 - Added new methods to the `DSPredetectedRegionsUnit` class to add, remove or set the predetected regions.
 - Added new methods to the `DSLineSegmentsUnit` class to add, remove or set the line segments.
 - Added new methods to the `DSTextZonesUnit` class to add, remove or set the text zones.
-Added a new class CTextZone to store the information of a single text zone.
+Added a new class `TextZone` to store the information of a single text zone.
 - Added a new method `setContours` to the `DSContourUnit` class.
 - Added new methods to the `DSTextureDetectionResultUnit` class to set the X & Y spacing.
 - Added a new intermediate result unit, `DSShortLinesUnit`, to output the detected short lines.
 The corresponding enumeration member `DSIntermediateResultUnitTypeShortLines` is added to the `DSIntermediateResultUnitType`.